PAMELA through a Magnetic Lens: The magnetic lens

-where $f=\sin\theta$ gives the fraction of the total solid angle that allows particles to travel through the ecliptic in this manner\footnote{As we saw in Fig.~\ref{ParticlePaths1}, particles that are up to $2r_g$ from the ecliptic can cross the ecliptic and drift towards the center of the solar system.
-However as you consider particles at increasing distances from the ecliptic, the range of angles that allow the particle to reach the ecliptic decreases.
-The fraction of particles at a height $d$ from the ecliptic that have trajectories that can cross it is given by $1/\pi\cos^{-1}(d-r_g)$.
-When we integrate over this distribution we find that $1/2$ of all particles in the volume defined by the angle $-2\theta\rightarrow2\theta$ have trajectories that can cross the plane.
-This gives the total fraction of the particles to be $\sin\theta$.}.
+$f(p)$ gives the fraction of the incident flux of positively charged interstellar cosmic rays that cross the current sheet and propagate directly to the centre of the solar system.\footnote{As we saw in figure~\ref{ParticlePaths1}, particles that are up to $2r_L$ from the ecliptic can cross the ecliptic and drift towards the center of the solar system.
+However as the distance from the current sheet increases, the range of angles that allow the particle to reach the current sheet decreases.
+The fraction of particles at a height $d$ from the ecliptic that have trajectories that can cross it is given by $1/\pi\cos^{-1}(d-r_L)$.
+When we integrate over this distribution we find that $1/2$ of all particles in the volume defined by the angle $-2\theta\rightarrow2\theta$ (see figure \ref{ParticlePaths1}) have trajectories that can cross the plane.
+This gives the total fraction of the particles to be $f(p)$ in eq.~(\ref{fp}).} As the momentum of the particle increases, the Larmor radius increases and the fraction of particles that can cross the heliospheric current sheet (HCS) increases.
+Thus the fraction is directly proportional to momentum.

-Clearly this formula is not valid at large angles as we would need to carefully treat the varying Larmor radius of the particle over the course of one rotation due to the latitudinal variation in the magnetic field.
-Here we are considering only particles within the ranges of the PAMELA measurements, which corresponds to an opening angle of 33 degrees, small enough that these corrections can be neglected in our rough approximation.
+This formula is not valid at large angles as we would need to carefully treat the varying Larmor radius of the particle over the course of one rotation due to the latitudinal variation in the magnetic field.
+Here we are considering only particles with energies within the range of the PAMELA measurements.
+The upper reach of PAMELAÕs positron fraction data of 100 GeV corresponds to an angle from eq.~(\ref{fp}) of 33 degrees, small enough that these corrections can be neglected in our first approximation.

-Within this volume there is a population of cosmic rays that arrive at the center of the solar system traveling perpendicular to the magnetic field lines rather than along them.
-This population has a radial velocity close to the speed of light and thus the effects of convection should be negligible.
-In addition, the overall flow of the opposite sign particles out of the solar system results in a relative decrease in the number density of oppositely charged particles.
-We model the result of this by taking the fluxes of the two populations of cosmic rays to be: